mariammahmoud18/Expenses-Tracker/README.md

 # Expenses Tracker

-The **Expenses Tracker** is a web-based application built using **Spring Boot 3.5.0** and **Java 23**.
-It helps users manage and track their expenses efficiently by providing CRUD operations on various entities such as Users, Roles, Categories, and Expenses.
+The **Expenses Tracker** is a web-based application built with **Spring Boot 3.5.0** and **Java 23** that enables users to efficiently manage and track their expenses.
+It supports CRUD operations for Users, Roles, Categories, and Expenses, while integrating **QuickChart** for dynamic expense visualization and **PDF export functionality** for generating detailed financial reports.
+The application also features **secure authentication** with role-based access control, providing a seamless and insightful expense management experience

 ## Features